 Wi-Fi (Wireless) Card Recommendations

-When buying your laptop, confirm that the manufacturer explicitly states the Wi-Fi radio has dual-band support in both 2.4 and 5 GHz radio frequencies or the specifications specifically include Wi-Fi a/b/g/n or 802.11 a/b/g/n.
-The presence of the letter "a" indicates the radio operates in the 5 GHz frequency; this is the performance differentiator. the letters "b/g" inform you the radio operates in the 2.4 GHz frequency--when combined together you are assured of dual-band support.
-The "n" designator alone does not indicate that the Wi-Fi operates in both frequencies.
+When buying your laptop, confirm that the manufacturer explicitly states the Wi-Fi radio has dual-band support in both 2.4 and 5 GHz radio frequencies or the specifications specifically include Wi-Fi ac/a/n or 802.11 ac/a/n.
+The presence of the letter "a" indicates the radio operates in the 5 GHz frequency; this is the performance differentiator.
+Anything else will not be able to take full advantage of Drexel’s network speed.

 If you are not sure if the Windows laptop you are considering is single-band or dual-band, look under the laptop's wireless device/Wi-Fi card specifications on the box, label, or product webpage.